JonathanSuarezVazquez/Jonathans-megr2157-portfolio/docs/assignments/A03/index.md

 ### FEA

 To generate the deflection and von mises map I conducted a FEA.
 I fixed one of the faces and set the force (f=450lb) to the opposite face pulling the bar into tension.
 I then changed the units of the von Mises and displacement map to IPS units (psi, in).
+Using the values in solidworks, yield strength: 2.800e+04 and a stress of 1.514e+02, I found my safety factor of 184.94.
+This seems very high.

 ![myimage](a3fixed.png)
 ![myimage](a3force.png)
 ![myimage](a3ures.png)
 ![myimage](a3vonmises.png)

+### Design Reflection

+The percent difference of the two is 2(0.00902-0.009)/(0.00902-0.009)=0.002220*100=0.2220% which is very close.
+I expect them to agree since all the values used were the same.
+I think the reason the values are very similar is because of the lack of any stress concentrations, the mesh being coarse leading to it being similar to the hand-calculations.
+I would trust the Solidworks result over the hand-calculations.
+The reason being that if you need to adjust any variables it is much easier to do that on the CAD software instead of recomputing it by hand.
+Using my machinery's handbook I found the stress-concentration factor of 3. σ(3)= 454.2 psi which is well below the yield strength 2.800e+04.

 ## Decide